 Epic Canadiana #2 won the Gene Day Award for excellence in Canadian small-press publishing at the 2016 Joe Shuster Awards.

-As well as designing the world and frame narrative of each Epic Canadiana anthology, I also wrote several stories:
+As well as designing the world for Epic Canadiana, I also wrote several stories:

 - Frame Narrative.
 A mysterious woman finds Johnny Canuck, Canada’s greatest hero of WWII, and convinces him to come out of retirement by telling him stories about Canada’s heroes.
 Tribute to the original Johnny Canuck.
 Art by Kamil Ginatulin.